Anuoluwa-samuel/Django_erp/README.md

 - Has a **contribution guide & license**

-for further questions or observations, feel free to reach out to me
+for further questions or observations, feel free to reach out to me via mail ayomidesamuel365@gmail.com